ayelen3976/Alkemy-challenge-Js/README.md

 ##  About the App

-In this challenge I had to create an app to manage the personal budget. creating the backend and using it as api on the frontend.
+In this challenge I had to create an app to manage the personal budget you can create, edit and delete your operations!!. creating the backend and using it as api on the frontend.

 Backend:  sequelize, postgresSQL and express.